 It is the maximum number of usage of units in production or sales during a day.

 It is the maximum time supplier takes to deliver the order.
 This is expressed in a number of days.

 Average Daily Usage

-Daily average usage defines average number of units consumed in production or sold during a day.
+Daily average usage defines an average number of units consumed in production or sold during a day.

 Average Lead Time

-It is the average time, supplier takes to deliver the order.
-It is also expressed in number of days.
+It is the average time supplier takes to deliver the order.
+It is also expressed in a number of days.

 Example of Safety Stock

-An example will help in making concept easier.
+An example will help in making the concept easier.